Wood Street Village: Amenities

 The village green features the only surviving maypole in Surrey.
 The current one was erected in 1953 to commemorate the Coronation of Elizabeth II, replacing its 1871 predecessor.
 The green hosts late spring and summer fairs.

-Wood Street Village's amenities include a church, infant school, auto repair garage, post office and two public houses, the Royal Oak and the White Hart.
+Wood Street Village's amenities include a church, infant school, auto repair garage, and a post office.
+There are two public houses, the Royal Oak and the White Hart.
+Both were previously closed whilst waiting new tenants.
+However, the White Hart reopened in September 2026.

 The St Albans chapel was completed in 1967.

 Nearby sports teams are Normandy and Normandy Reserves F.C. who play in the Aldershot & District Football League.